Information

 What is the probability of the species reproducing naturally in captivity without manipulation of these circumstances?

-It is low for minimal farming conditions.
-It is high for high-standard farming conditions.
+It is low for minimal farming conditions, as the species is manipulated (hormonal manipulation, catheterisation) and may be taken from the wild.
+It is medium for high-standard farming conditions, as natural spawning in hatchery-reared IND is possible, but the combination with omitting catheterisation needs to be verified for the farming context.
 Our conclusion is based on a medium amount of evidence.5 Aggregation

 Species differ in the way they co-exist with conspecifics or other species from being solitary to aggregating unstructured, casually roaming in shoals or closely coordinating in schools of varying densities.